michaelrushford/SUNRISE/README.md

-camera and python source SDK for https://player-one-astronomy.com/product/apollo-m-max-imx432/ project is to eliminate post processing by selecting Lucky images- that are least turbulant seing thus least blured images - in real time.
+camera and python source SDK for https://player-one-astronomy.com/product/apollo-m-max-imx432/ project is to eliminate post processing by selecting Lucky images- that are least turbulant seeing thus least blured images - in real time.
+Advanced image processing to evantully improve these images a future goal.

 The python def(s) and main code is work in progrees usually has the web link to the knowledge that enable this concept.